awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

 When you run the following code example, |SES| provides you with a verification token.
 You have to add the token to your domain's DNS configuration.
 For more information, see :SES-dg:`Verifying a Domain with Amazon SES <verify-domain-procedure>` in the |SES-dg|.

+To add a sending domain to your |SES| account use the the :SES-api:`VerifyDomainIdentity <API_VerifyDomainIdentity>`operation.

 **Imports**

 .. literalinclude::  example_code/ses/Add_Domain.php